SergeyKanzhelev/apmtips/source/_posts/2015-08-08-application-insights-for-desktop-applications.markdown

 }
 ```

-You can find more information on usage tracking at our [documentation page](https://azure.microsoft.com/documentation/articles/app-insights-windows-usage/).
+You can find more information on usage tracking on Application Insights [documentation page](https://azure.microsoft.com/documentation/articles/app-insights-windows-usage/).

 ***Note***, in this example I do not initialize singleton ```TelemetryConfiguration.Active``` and do not use ```ApplicationInsights.config``` configuration file.
 So in the documentation above you cannot just create ```TelemetryClient c = new TelemetryClient();```.
-This telemetry client will not be initialized - it will not have instrumentaiton key and telemetry channel initialized.
+This telemetry client will not be initialized - it will not have instrumentaiton key and telemetry channel configured.

 Most of the code above it not specific for desktop applications.
 One of the difference of desktop applications is that they may be running without internet connection.
 By default when you create ```TelemetryConfiguration``` in-memory channel will be used to communicate with the Application Insights backend.
 This channel has no persistence of events and will lose data if internet connection is not reliable.
 You may use this channel if it is not the issue for you.
 However for more reliable telemetry you may want to use persistence channel.
 For desktop applicaitons use [Microsoft.ApplicationInsights.PersistenceChannel](https://www.nuget.org/packages/Microsoft.ApplicationInsights.PersistenceChannel/) NuGet: